COVID-19 Advice for tenants

 This information is for tenants living in shared accommodation or houses in multiple occupation (HMOs), and is in line with Government guidance, to advise what they should do if they or other occupiers have possible coronavirus (COVID-19) infection.

-For vulnerable individuals that do not have anywhere else to go whilst they self-isolate the local authority may be able to assist with temporary accommodation for these individuals only.
+If any tenants are vulnerable individuals (such as the elderly and those with underlying health conditions) they should move temporarily to stay with friends or family (if possible) for the duration of the home isolation period.
+For vulnerable individuals that do not have anywhere else to go whilst they self-isolate, the local authority may be able to assist with temporary accommodation for these individuals only.
+Please contact Housing Options and Homelessness on 01284 757178.

 If you must self-isolate, this will obviously be a difficult and stressful time so you should plan ahead to help make it easier.
 You may wish to:

-- consider what you are going to need in order to be able to stay at home for the full 14 days
+- consider what you are going to need in order to be able to stay at home for the full required isolation period

 - talk to your employer, friends and family to ask for their help to access the things you will need to make your stay at home a success